maschhoff/prpdf/README.md

     "lang":"deu", set the ocr language see https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html "updatetime":1800, uptime in seconds

-# donate
+# Donate
-Buy me a Pizza -> https://www.buymeacoffee.com/maschhoff
+If you like what you see please buy me a Pizza -> https://www.buymeacoffee.com/maschhoff